hmxmilohax/rb3-pc/README.md

 ## DISABLE UPDATES

-As current versions of RPCS3 perform worse for Rock Band 3 and other rhythm games, **it is currently suggested to stay on an older version and disable the update nag popup**.
+As current versions of RPCS3 perform worse for Rock Band 3 and other rhythm games, **it is currently suggested to stay on an older version and disable the updates**.
 To do this, look at the top menu bar of RPCS3, then **click on Configuration > GUI**
 ![A screenshot of RPCS3's right click menu, showing "GUI" in the Configuration menu highlighted](images/conf/rpcs3gui.png "RPCS3 > Configuration > GUI")